-In 2022, 66.5% of youth in TN and 67.8% in GA with major depressive episodes (MDE) did not receive mental health services d IMPACT GOALS More children are born healthy and more expectant mothers will remain healthy before, during, and after childbirth. • More children and adults will be fully insured and able to access comprehensive, high-quality healthcare services, including mental health and disease prevention resources. • Increase access to high-quality, affordable early childhood education and ensure more parents/caregivers receive early childhood resources to prepare their children to succeed in school.
+In 2022, 66.5% of youth in TN and 67.8% in GA with major depressive episodes (MDE) did not receive mental health services.

+IMPACT GOALS • More children are born healthy and more expectant mothers will remain healthy before, during, and after childbirth. • More children and adults will be fully insured and able to access comprehensive, high-quality healthcare services, including mental health and disease prevention resources. -• Increase access to high-quality, affordable early childhood education and ensure more parents/caregivers receive early childhood resources to prepare their children to succeed in school.
 With the support of in-school and out-of-school programs, more children will succeed academically, advance to higher grades, and graduate high school ready for college or work.

 Improve access to fresh, healthy food for children and their parents/caregivers to promote healthy, productive lifestyles.
-HOW SUCCESS WILL BE MEASURED (Participants are individuals who use the services of our funded partners) HOW MUCH WE DID Number of children attending the program (well visits, school, etc.) Number of students participating in out-of-school programs (mentoring, tutoring, enrichment, etc.) Number of individuals who receive mental health crisis intervention Number of parents/caregivers served in the program Number of active, accessible and quality early childhood opportunities HOW WELL WE DID IT Number of parents/caregivers who successfully accessed early childhood resources Number of children who were born healthy and received quality prenatal care Number of students that show maintaining and/or improvement in reading level Number of students that show maintaining and/or improvement in 8th grade algebra Number of students demonstrating increase in job readiness skills Number of students demonstrating an increased understanding of high school choices Number of high school seniors graduating on time Number of students demonstrating an increased knowledge of college choices IS ANYONE BETTER C )FF?

-- - #/% increase of students demonstrating improvement in school attendance • #/% increase of students promoted to the next grade level on time - #/% increase of parents reporting an increase in school-based engagement participation - #/% increase of students that enroll in post-secondary education - #/% increase of children covered by health insurance - #/% increase in enrollment in affordable, high quality early childhood education ECONOMIC MOBILITY FOR FAMILIES Children are more likely to thrive when their families are economically secure.
+HOW SUCCESS WILL BE MEASURED (Participants are individuals who use services from United Way or a funded partner)

+HOW MUCH WE DID Number of children attending the program (well visits, school, etc.) Number of students participating in out-of-school programs (mentoring, tutoring, enrichment, etc.) Number of individuals who receive mental health crisis intervention Number of parents/caregivers served in the program Number of active, accessible and quality early childhood opportunities HOW WELL WE DID IT Number of parents/caregivers who successfully accessed early childhood resources Number of children who were born healthy and received quality prenatal care Number of students that show maintaining and/or improvement in reading level Number of students that show maintaining and/or improvement in 8th grade algebra Number of students demonstrating increase in job readiness skills Number of students demonstrating an increased understanding of high school choices Number of high school seniors graduating on time Number of students demonstrating an increased knowledge of college choices IS ANYONE BETTER OF ·F? #/% increase of students demonstrating improvement in school attendance #/% increase of students promoted to the next grade level on time #/% increase of parents reporting an increase in school-based engagement participation #/% increase of students that enroll in post-secondary education #/% increase of children covered by health insurance #/% increase in enrollment in affordable, high quality early childhood education